HelloYeew/django-allauth/README.rst

 Note about this fork
 ==========================

-This fork is add osu!
+This fork add support on osu!
 OAuth from osu!
-API v2 and add a custom function to bind with Rūrusetto_ login system.
+API v2, first I intended to make it only Rūrusetto_ login system, but if you have a Django project that need the osu! account login support you can use this too.

 .. _Rūrusetto: https://github.com/Rurusetto/rurusetto